isomerpages/moe-sls/_student-user-guide/Discover/(3) Attempt Self Study Resources (New).md

 <li>To begin attempting the Lesson, click the <strong>Lesson Card</strong>.
 Within the Lesson, open the right menu to <strong>Reattempt</strong> (once you have started on the Lesson), <a target="_blank" href="/student-user-guide/organise/copy-to-my-drive/">Copy to My Drive</a> (if permissions have been enabled), or <a target="_blank" href="/student-user-guide/organise/view-print-friendly-worksheet/">View as Print-Friendly Worksheet</a>(if permissions have been enabled).
 <img src="/images/1Student/SS-Lesson.png"></li>

-<p>Note: Should you Reattempt the Lesson, responses from your previous attempt will be deleted.
+<p><u>Note</u>: Should you Reattempt the Lesson, responses from your previous attempt will be deleted.
 To keep a copy of your responses, make a copy of the Lesson before reattempting.</p>

 <li>To revisit this Lesson, you can access it from your Self-Study List <a target="_blank" href="/student-user-guide/discover/access-self-study-resources/"> access self-study list</a>.
 Your previous responses will be saved.</li>
 </ol>